KronicDeth/intellij-elixir/README.md

 </figure>

 * Press `Up` or `Down` to change frames
-* Click the frame from the list
+* Click the stack_frame from the list

 ###### Jump to Current Execution Point